Disclosure: We earn from purchases made through us

 Here then is a reviewed list of the best tankless water heaters:

-1. Our #1 Pick: Ecosmart Eco 27 Electric Tankless Water Heater
+Best smart electric tankless water heater: Ecosmart Eco 27 Electric Tankless Water Heater

 The EcoSmart ECO 27 is an energy efficient tankless water heater that works well in small, medium and average homes that don’t have huge demands for hot water constantly running.